Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 We recommend using the WPCode plugin because it’s free, easy to use, and won’t break your website if anything goes wrong.

-First, you’ll need to install and activate the WPCode plugin.
+First, you’ll need to install and activate the free WPCode plugin.
 For detailed instructions, see our guide on how to install a WordPress plugin.

 Once the plugin is activated, go to Code Snippets » Add Snippet from your WordPress dashboard.
 Then, hover your mouse over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button.

-Add a new custom snippet in WPCode
+Add a new custom code snippet in WPCode

 Paste code snippet into WPCode

-After that, simply toggle the switch from ‘Inactive’ to ‘Active’ and click on the ‘Save Snippet’ button.
+Lastly, simply toggle the switch from ‘Inactive’ to ‘Active’ and click on the ‘Save Snippet’ button.

 Activate and save your custom code snippet